YOUTH DELEGATE PROGRAM

-Come join hundreds of your peers from different states to network, attend workshops and meetings, learn about the political process and enjoy Washington, DC!
+Join hundreds of your peers from different states to network, attend workshops and meetings, and explore Washington, DC!

-The Youth Delegate Planning Committee is already working hard to put together a great conference for youth delegates at the 2017 Congressional City Conference.
-If you would like to be a part of the planning committee, please contact Laura Furr, Program Manager for Justice Reform and Youth Engagement, at firstname.lastname@example.org.
+The Youth Delegate Planning Committee is already working hard to put together a great conference for youth delegates at the 2019 Congressional City Conference.
+If you are planning to attend the conference and would like to join the planning committee, please contact Laura Furr, Program Manager for Justice Reform and Youth Engagement, at firstname.lastname@example.org.

 - Interactive leadership-building opportunities;

-- Social and networking opportunities with fellow youth delegates, adult allies and elected officials;
+- Social and networking opportunities with fellow youth delegates, mentors and elected officials;

 - Opportunities to attend workshops and activities;